Sansan Chien: Early life and education

-She was born 1 July 1967 in Changhua, Taiwan, and grew up in the Taichung area.
-When she was fifteen, her family moved to the United States, settling in Sylvania, Ohio where she completed her high school education.
+She was born on 1 July 1967 in Changhua, Taiwan, and grew up in Taichung.
+When she was fifteen, her family moved to the United States and settled in Sylvania, Ohio, where she completed her high school education.
 She then earned a Bachelor of Music degree in piano performance from the University of Toledo Department of Music (1989), a master's degree in music composition from the Ohio University School of Music (1991), and a Doctor of Music degree in music composition from the Jacobs School of Music at Indiana University Bloomington (1997).
-During the time of her studies at Indiana University she became a naturalized US citizen, but opted to retain her ROC (Taiwan) citizenship as well.

 Career

-Chien was a full-time assistant professor of music theory and composition at the National Kaohsiung Normal University Department of Music from 1997 to 2011.
+Chien was a full-time assistant professor of music theory and composition at the Department of Music at National Kaohsiung Normal University from 1997 to 2011.
 Previously, she was a part-time instructor of music composition at The University of Indianapolis and an associate instructor of music composition and related courses at Indiana University Jacobs School of Music.
 She was much appreciated by the many students she taught, especially those at National Kaohsiung Normal University.
-She was also instrumental in helping to organize the music curriculum at NKNU and dramatically improved the level of music theory and music composition instruction there.
+She was also instrumental in organizing the music curriculum at NKNU and dramatically improving the quality of music theory and composition instruction there.
 Together with her husband, Paul San Gregory, a composer and professor of music, they created an intense and encouraging learning environment that has benefited many NKNU graduates.
-For many years they also created and directed the Contemporary Chamber Ensemble at NKNU, which was the only university-run new music ensemble in Taiwan at the time.
+For many years, they also founded and directed the Contemporary Chamber Ensemble at NKNU, the only university-run new music ensemble in Taiwan at the time.

-Death
+Personal life and death

+During her studies at Indiana University, she became a naturalized US citizen while retaining her ROC (Taiwan) citizenship.

-Sansan Chien died at the age of 44 on Monday, Oct.
-24, 2011, in Chang Geng Memorial Hospital, Kaohsiung, Taiwan, following a difficult struggle with cancer.
+On 24 October 2011, Chein died at the age of 44 in Chang Geng Memorial Hospital, Kaohsiung, Taiwan, following a difficult struggle with cancer.